Uterus: Position

-Blood, lymph, and nerve supply supply
+Blood, lymph, and nerve supply

 The human uterus is supplied by arterial blood both from the uterine artery and the ovarian artery.
 Another anastomotic branch may also supply the uterus from anastomosis of these two arteries.

 Afferent nerves supplying the uterus are T11 and T12.
 Sympathetic supply is from the hypogastric plexus and the ovarian plexus.
 Parasympathetic supply is from the S2, S3 and S4 nerves.

 Development

 Bilateral Müllerian ducts form during early human fetal life.
-In males, anti-müllerian hormone (AMH) secreted from the testes leads to the ducts' regression.
-In females, these ducts give rise to the Fallopian tubes and the uterus.
+In males, anti-Müllerian hormone (AMH) secreted from the testes leads to the ducts' regression.
+In females, these ducts give rise to the fallopian tubes and the uterus.
 In humans, the lower segments of the two ducts fuse to form a single uterus; in cases of uterine malformations this fusion may be disturbed.
 The different uterine morphologies among the mammals are due to varying degrees of fusion of the Müllerian ducts.

 Various congenital conditions of the uterus can develop in utero.
 Though uncommon, some of these are didelphic uterus, bicornate uterus and others.

 See also List of related male and female reproductive organs.

 Function

-The reproductive function of the human uterus is to accept a fertilized ovum, which passes through the uterotubal junction from the fallopian tube.
-The fertilized ovum divides mitotically to become a blastocyst, which implants into the endometrium and derives nourishment from blood vessels which develop exclusively for this purpose.
-The fertilized ovum becomes an embryo, attaches to the wall of the uterus, creates a placenta, and develops into a fetus (gestates) until childbirth occurs.
-Due to anatomical barriers such as the pelvis, the uterus is pushed partially into the abdomen due to its expansion during pregnancy.
-Even during pregnancy, the mass of a human uterus amounts to only about a kilogram (2.2 pounds).